Air Force Intelligence Directorate

-Despite its name, it is mainly involved with issues other than air force intelligence, and took an active part in the suppression of the Muslim Brotherhood rebellion in the 1980s.
+Despite its name, it was mainly involved with issues other than air force intelligence, and took an active part in the suppression of the Muslim Brotherhood rebellion in the 1980s.
 Agents of this service have frequently been stationed in Syrian embassies or branch offices of the national airline.

+History

-The service was headed for nearly thirty years by Maj.
+The service was headed for seventeen years by Maj.
 Gen. Muhammad al-Khuli, who was trusted by Hafez al-Assad and had an office adjacent to the president's in the presidential palace.

-In 1995, it was headed by Ibrahim Huwayji.
+Between 1987 and 2002, it was headed by Ibrahim Huwayji.

-As of 2019, it is headed by Gen Ghassan Jaoudat Ismail.
-Hassan previously served as a security official in the eastern governorate of Deir ez-Zor.
-He is a part of Bashar al-Assad's inner circle, though he has criticized "the decision of the leadership" to not immediately crush the 2011 Syrian uprising in its very beginning, making him a hardliner in the Syrian leadership.

 The service also took part in the efforts to put down the 2011 Syrian uprising against Bashar al-Assad's government.
 It is known to have been active in the town of Talkalakh near the Lebanese border.
+From 2009 until July 2019, the agency was headed by Major General Jamil Hassan, who is from Alawite sect.

+From 2019 to 2024, it was headed by Major General Ghassan Ismail.
+Ismail previously served as a security official in the eastern Deir ez-Zor Governorate.
+He was a part of Bashar al-Assad's inner circle.